meenakshi-kushwaha/bll_survey_status_code_template/README.md

 ## Running the code in RStudio
 Step 1: Open the project folder in RStudio.

+Step 2: Replace the demo `data.csv` file with your own dataset.
+If your dataset has a different filename, either rename it to `data.csv` or update the filename in `bll_survey_status.Rmd`

-Step 2: Open bll_survey_status.Rmd.
+Step 3: Open bll_survey_status.Rmd.

-Step 3: Click Knit button on the top of the file
+Step 4: Click Knit button on the top of the file

 The report will be generated as `bll_survey_status.docx` and saved in the project folder.